 • Can limit recall if narrowly tuned to user search

-Recommendation engines don’t just feed on data about user behavior, though.
+Recommendation algorithms don’t just feed on data about user behavior, though.
 As I noted before, they also savor all of the rich information in product catalogs and descriptions – plus all the business data you might want to further tweak the results.

 For example, if you are selling women’s golf slacks, size 4, the attributes of the slacks you have selected are identified.